-Nobody should have to deal with the consequences of someone else’s mistake.
+Nobody should have to deal with the consequences of someone else’s prescription error negligence.
 When you go to a medical professional, you put your full trust in their care and it can be upsetting when you don’t receive the standard of treatment you expected.

 If you’ve been given the wrong type of medication, it can be difficult to know who was at fault – but you can ask for help.
-Call a trained legal adviser free on 0800 234 6438 and they can let you know whether they think you might be able to make a claim.
+Call a trained legal adviser free on 0800 234 6438 and they can let you know whether they think you might be able to make a medical negligence claim.